ConditionHQConditionHQ

 SnapInspect is a strong product, and switching away from it should be a deliberate decision based on your specific needs, not just a reaction to a price increase or a shiny new feature elsewhere.

-If we had to summarise the alternatives in one line each:
+If we had to summarise the alternatives in one line each, in the order most PMs should evaluate them:

 Property Inspect is for agencies that need more features and scale, not fewer.